rozzong/Fairness-Aware-Classification/README.md

 ## Fairness-Aware-Classification package installation and usage

-In order to get use github repositary, at first, you should to clone it:
+In order to get use github repositary, at first, you should clone it:

 `!git clone https://github.com/rozzong/Fairness-Aware-Classification`